elixir-cldr/cldr/guides/5_datetime_formats.md

-# Date and DateTime Localization
+# Date, Time and DateTime Localization

 As of version 0.2.0, formatting of relative dates and date times is supported with the `Cldr.Date.Relative` module.
 The public API is `Cldr.Date.Relative.to_string/2`.